gperonato/GHCitySim/README.md

 To install, just drag and drop the files in the /UserObjects directory onto the Grasshopper canvas.

 In the resources folder you will find:
-* a *.ghx file containing a sample Grasshopper definition where the components are used;
+* two *.ghx files containing sample Grasshopper definitions where the components are used; the *_solar.ghx file contains an alternative workflow for solar simulations only, which does not rely on Ladybug/Honeybee libraries.
-* a sample weather file in CitySim format *.cli;
+* a sample weather file in EnergyPlus format *.epw converted in CitySim format *.cli;
 * a reference XML file in CitySim format.

+The simulation output files for the two sample workflows (*test* and *test_solar*) are saved in the /simulation directory.

 About CitySim
 ---------------------